Vic-L/multi-wordpress/README.md

 Some variables need to be changed.

 `wp1`, `wp2`, `db1` and `db2` are the sample databases for this project's setup.
 Change accordingly to the name of your projects you desired.
 Make sure add the folders resultant from these name changes in `.dockerignore` file so that it is not pushed to Docker daemon as part of the "build context" to save time when building any images.
+These folders are meant for development only.
+When push to server, the folders need to be created manually (they need to exist first as a requirement for a `named volume` to be binded to local directory).

 In the `docker-compose.yml` file, look for `## for development only` and `## for production` and uncomment commented codes and vice versa accordingly.